 Because of a strong interest in data and statistical analysis, I worked as a data analyst for the Northern Australian Quarantine Strategy (NAQS), a biosecurity group within the Department of Agriculture and Water Resources (DAWR) that focuses on plant and animal health across northern Australia, including the Torres Strait and neighbouring countries.

-I am currently enrolled in a PhD at Monash University supervised by Prof Melodie McGeoch of the McGeoch Research Group and Dr Rohan Clarke of the Research Ecology Group.
-My project focuses on the assessment and prioritisation of alien and invasive insects at both a species and landscape scale.
-Although the project focuses on invasive species, I have broad interests across and within biodiversity and conservation research.
+I recently completed my PhD at Monash University where I was supervised by Prof Melodie McGeoch of the McGeoch Research Group and Dr Rohan Clarke of the Research Ecology Group.
+My project focused on the assessment and prioritisation of alien and invasive insects at both a species and landscape scale.
+Although the project focused on invasive species, I have broad interests across and within biodiversity and conservation research.